 Depending on the substance, it could be fire that makes them explode – in others, it could be an electrical current.
-Each one is different – be sure to identify the potential causes with emergency information panels and custom signs!
+Each one is different – be sure to identify the potential causes with emergency information panels and a proper dangerous class custom sign.

 Class 2: gases

 Methane, propane, butane, hydrogen… each of these are gases that can burn when exposed to an open flame.